fieldtensor/code-samples/README.md

 <a href="/AVLTree.hpp">[AVLTree.hpp]</a>

-This is a balanced binary search tree useful for implementing key-value maps and sets in C++.
+This is a balanced binary search tree which is useful for implementing key-value maps and sets in C++.
 The specific flavor of BST in this source file is Adelson-Velsky & Landis (AVL).
 As new data is inserted the code rebalances the tree to keep it shallow and easy to search.
 The maximum depth of the tree is log(n+1), where n is the number of nodes.
 The lookup speed is therefore O(log(n+1)) in the worst case, which is tremendously better than a linear search for large n.